 It’s interesting that an Italian citizen has so much to say about the inner workings of American culture.
 Perhaps it takes someone from the outside to look in to see the picture.
 Do not take offense to his shining a light on some of our darker practices here stateside; we enjoy the freedom of speech, so most of the global noise starts here in the USA because, well, it can.

 Based on a true story of a factory manufacturing yarn, the union leadership representing 200 employees receives a proposal by new overseas management asking them to give up seven minutes of their daily fifteen-minute break.
 They are informed that no layoffs are planned, and the factory shall remain open.
-We sympathize with the workers, partly because we don’t ever see management the employees describe pejoratively as “suits”.
+We sympathize with the workers, partly because we never see management the employees describe pejoratively as “suits.”

 The play characterizes deliberation, akin to the 1957 film Twelve Angry Men, about a jury seeking consensus in a criminal case.
-For the next 90 minutes, we view a heated debate led by union leader Linda played by Ebony Marshall-Oliver; she is the only one initially against management’s proposal.
+For the next 90 minutes, we view a heated debate led by union leader Linda, played by Ebony Marshall-Oliver; she is the only one initially against management’s proposal.
 You’ll have to see the play to discover its resolution or non-resolution.
-A 90-minute discussion turns catfight with a mixture of aggressive acts as the eleven workers argue and sometimes harass each other in intense, passionate arguments.
+A 90-minute discussion turns into a catfight with a mixture of aggressive acts as the eleven workers argue and sometimes harass each other in intense, passionate arguments.
 Anger, fear, doubt, trust – all come into play.
-It eventually comes down to a vote.
-The majority rules.
+It eventually comes down to a vote—the majority rules.

 The play’s dialogue is special.
-You are witnessing real, raw emotion traded by factory walkers who, while they may seem different from one another, share the desire to keep their jobs and pay their bills.
+You are witnessing real, raw emotions traded by factory walkers who, while they may seem different from one another, share the desire to keep their jobs and pay their bills.
 Herein lies the genius of this play.
-Massini captures people’s needs, fears, hopes, and grit, as they perceive a threat to their livelihood with backs against the wall in a timed exercise.
-Watching the discourse unfold you empathize with each person’s plight.
-Linda speaks of her pinky fingers being numb from years on a loom while Jordan (JoJo Brown) decades younger, already has her pinkies taped.
-Simone Immanuel who plays Rachel astutely delivers some of the play’s best lines.
+Massini captures people’s needs, fears, hopes, and grit as they perceive a threat to their livelihood with backs against the wall in a timed exercise.
+Watching the discourse unfold, you empathize with each person’s plight.
+Linda speaks of her pinky fingers being numb from years on a loom while Jordan (JoJo Brown), decades younger, already has her pinkies taped.
+Simone Immanuel, who plays Rachel, astutely delivers some of the play’s best lines.
 You can’t help but love the character she portrays.
 We will be looking to see more from this gifted actor.

 You-Shin Chen must have worked in a factory here in the States – the set is so on the mark.
 Complete with coffee mugs used as pencil/pen holders, boxes of tissues, water-stained suspended ceiling tiles, linoleum flooring tiles, folding furniture – tables and chairs, microwave, coffee pots, and Cremora, a mysterious non-dairy powdered coffee creamer to complete the set.
-You learn to drink coffee black at work in a break room since milk or half-and-half in the common refrigerator is turning into penicillin or cheese.
-Anyone who has done their time in a factory setting feels right at work.
+You learn to drink black coffee at work in a break room since milk or half-and-half in the common refrigerator turns into penicillin or cheese.
+Anyone who has worked in a factory feels right at work.
 On the main break table are aspirin, air freshener, and hand sanitizer.
-These personal items are likely contributed by the workers since the company probably does not dispense medicines or fund the break room.
+The workers likely contribute these personal items since the company probably does not dispense medicines or fund the break room.